mu-tan8/Language_X/README.md

 # Language_X
-used XML1.0 new programing language (ReThinking...)
+used XML1.0 eXtensible hyper meta markup programming Language (ReThinking...)

-This programing language name is "X-Language".
+This programming language name is "X-Language".

 License : non-commercial only.